JamyGolden/PlusSlider/README.markdown

 	slider.toSlide('prev'); //move slider to previous slide
 	slider.toSlide(3); //move slider to arbitrary index (first slide is 0, second is 1, etc.)

 ## Customizing PlusSlider

 The default example is a great demonstration of what you can do with PlusSlider, but you probably want to customize the slider to match your site's design.
 Check out this easy 12-step tutorial on <a href="tutorial/index.html">how to customize the design of PlusSlider</a>.

 ## Changelog

+## Version 1.5.5
+* `fullWidth` option was integrated into the plugin by default
+* SCSS replaced CSS
+* Grunt built into project for easy js/css deployment/version number updating
+* All elements have been converted to divs
+* Code optimization

 ### Version 1.4.7
 * Fader effect works better with slides of differing sizes: